booz-allen-hamilton/agile-playbook/plays/4_Craftsmanship.md

 During Sprint 0, the agile team and its senior developers should define the coding best practices the team will use during software development activities.
 These practices should be presented to the team and discussed in detail to assure complete understanding of how to execute acceptable coding practices, and the implications of not doing so.
 During Retrospectives, these practices should be considered and modified as needed, to reflect possible improvements for the team.

 ### Peer review
-Peer review benefits the team increasing through quality early identification of potential issues, as well engaging team mates in overall commitment to the quality of the product, in addition to being a learning opportunity for both parties.
+Peer review benefits the team through increasing  early identification of potential issues, as well engaging team mates in overall commitment to the quality of the product, in addition to being a learning opportunity for both parties.
 It should be employed when creating any artifact for the project from code through documentation.
 Specifically addressing code peer review, a reviewer should be named and given a due date for the review.
 The reviewers should examine the code for coding standards, cohesiveness, opportunities for efficiencies, and potential integration issues.
 Ideally the review happens with the developers paired, discussing and making changes together.
 Peer review helps build relationships that encourage individuals to ask questions and provide assistance to team mates, and reinforces the collective ownership of the product.

 ### Do code reviews
 There are two primary benefits of **code reviews**.
 First, any bug found during inspection is cheaper to fix then (by orders of magnitude) than if it is found later in the process.
 Second, a team that is practiced in inspecting the code tends to be able to embrace the agile principle of collective code ownership.
 All of the code (and any bugs identified) are the responsibility of the team, rather than a specific individual.
 This mindset results in a tighter, higher-quality product.